fullstack-lang/gong/README.md

 https://github.com/fullstack-lang/gongproject, a project management application that reuses 3 stacks (gong, gongjointjs, gongdoc)

-# 3. Gong's Innovation
+# 3. Gong's Features

 ## 3.1.
 Gong is a go sub langage for generating a full stack

 *to be completed*

 ## 3.2.
+Back end SQL and go code from gong code

+The *gorm* framework is a go API for ORM (Object Realtionship Management).
+This means you do not need to code SQL to configure/migrate the database.

+gongc compiles the models (the `go/models` package) to generate the appropriate gorm code (in the `go/orm` package)

+## 3.3.
+Controler go code from gong code

+The *gin* framework is an API for programming the controllers that implement the REST web service of the application.

+gongc compiles the models (the `go/models` package) to generate the appropriate gin code (in the `go/controllers` package)

+## 3.4.
+Front end angular code from gong code

+Angular framework is an API for programming front-end of the application.

+gongc compiles the models (the `go/models` package) to generate the appropriate angular code (in the `ng/projects/<name of the package>` angular workspace).
+This code provides an API to the front end code that follows the data models of the the `go/models` package.

+Each gongstruct/gongenum is compiled into an appropriate typescript code.

+## 3.5.
+Angular material code from gong code

+Angular Material is a set of front-end Angular components.

+gongc compiles the models (the `go/models` package) to generate the appropriate angular material code, in the `ng/projects/<name of the package>` angular workspace :

+- navigation tree between all gongstruct of the `go/models` package
+- table for each gongstruct of the `go/models` package
+- form for each gongstruct of the `go/models` package

+## 3.6.
 Front stage, back stage and repository programming model

 *to be completed*

-## 3.3.
-UML Code documentation is in go
+## 3.7.
+UML Code documentation as go code

 *to be completed*
-## 3.4.
+## 3.8.
 Integrated Stack configuration management

 The configuration of *both* back-end and front-end code of a stack is a single configuration item.